Real Whitby Lists – Pubs In Whitby.

 The Duke Of York – A popular family orientated pub.
 Great food although a touch expensive.
 Some of the best views of the lower harbour.
 Has fought hard to keep out the noisy groups of stag and hen parties who come to Whitby.

 The Stakesby Arms – This was once a fantastic pub.
 The back snug was always full of mavericks and misfits, where the sign above the bar read – “Welcome To The Cuckoo’s Nest”.
 And what a cuckoos nest it was.
 The pub has recently come under new ownership and has been given a whole new lease of life.
-This pub has one of the most beautiful barmaids in Whitby, its worth the trip for this alone.
 The food is to die for and everyone is always welcome.
 The pub has one of the largest games rooms in the town and the Beer is also the cheapest we can find with a quality pint available at under £2.50 (2013 prices).
 Sky sports with most sporting events including some in the early hours.
 This pub is amazing at the moment.

 The White House – Another pub that’s had more owners in recent times than you can shake a stick at.
 I ate here a couple of weeks ago, the food was good, the portions wern’t to big but that left room for sweet, which was a fantastic chocolate brownie.
 Nice spacious pub with a great beer garden overlooking the golf course.
 Well worth a look.

 The Bridge At Ruswarp – Haven’t heard much about this place since Roger Turton left a few years ago.
 The pub certainly has a cosy feel to it and is frequented by some rather unique locals.
 I would say, well worth a look if your in the area.